scikit-hep/decaylanguage/docs/usage.rst

 =====

 Particles are a key component when dealing with decays.
-Refer to the `particle package`_ for how to deal with particles and PDG identification codes.
+Refer to the `Particle package`_ for how to deal with particles and PDG identification codes.

 DecFiles